salesforce/kagekiri/README.md

 `kagekiri` parses the CSS selector using [postcss-selector-parser](https://www.npmjs.com/package/postcss-selector-parser).
 Then it queries the entire DOM tree, traverses any `shadowRoot`s it may find, and checks the selector from children to ancestors (the same way a browser would).

-Note that it only works on open shadow DOM, not closed shadow DOM.
-Closed shadow DOMs can not be traversed.
+Note that it only works on open shadow DOM.
+Closed shadow DOM cannot be traversed.

 See the tests for full supported CSS features.